A candid talk with investors who fund VCs about Binary Capital and much more

 It was that kind of conversation, to the crowd’s delight.
 More outtakes from our chat with Kim and Clarkson — whose bets include Data Collective, August Capital, and Point Nine Venture in Berlin — follows here.

 TC: Let’s start with sexual harassment, an issue that rocked Silicon Valley this summer.
-How does it happens that someone with the reputation of investor Justin Caldbeck is able to raise a fund — and continue to raise funds?
+How does someone with the reported reputation of an investor like Justin Caldbeck raise a fund — and continue to raise funds?

 MK: First, Cendana invests in seed funds; we did not invest in [the fund Caldbeck cofounded] Binary, which is a Series A fund.
 But I would have to say that when I heard about the story, I was thinking, ‘It finally came out. ‘